Mobile Sites & Apps – Art & Experimental Category 2018

-Vanitas is the only art work nominated in our category.
-The others, while brilliant, are all tools or marketing sites.
+Vanitas was the only art work and only Australian team nominated in our category.

 Hidden in plain sight at the centre of a 300 year old painting lurks a mysterious void that promises oblivion to those who stare too intently.
 Download Vanitas now to inspect the evidence for yourself, listen to the experts and make sense of the past with its traces in the present.